Kakadu Access Report

 Four Mile Hole Billabong | Closed | Seasonal Closure | |

-Waldak Irrmbal (West Alligator Head) | Closed | Will remain closed until seasonal opening 2023. | Forecast to open late August |
+Waldak Irrmbal (West Alligator Head) | Closed | Closed for remediation works | |

 Jabiru region | |||